amlun/linda/README.md

 # Linda

+Linda is a background manager to poll jobs from broker and dispatch them to multi workers.

-Linda provides a unified API across different broker (queue) services.
+Linda Broker provides a unified API across different broker (queue) services.

 Brokers allow you to defer the processing of a time consuming task.